wgrissom/RepRAPS/README.md

 allowing fewer channels to drive more coils.
 The designs (gerber files) for 1:1, 1:2, 1:4 and 1:8 power splitters are held in this repository.
 The designs can be cascaded to be combined in multiple stages for a wider variety of output ratios.
 Additionally, they can be modified to increase the number of output ports.
 The designs are optimized to a small size and tuned to low-loss at 298 MHz (7 Tesla).

+Additionally, matlab code is provided along with an example to create the wire pattern for the optimized splitters.
+This can be used for various frequencies, materials, and more.
+The wire pattern can be imported into an EM simulator.
+Then, exported into board files.